MatthewBurfitt/Integral-Grobner-basis-for-spectral-sequence/README.md

 ## Reference manual

 ### Polynomial operations

 ### Polynomial display functions

-    #### poly_to_text
+#### poly_to_text()

-    Returns a string representation of a given polynomial in varables given as a list of strings with teh same leght as the number of polynomial varaible
+Returns a string representation of a given fist input polynomial in varables given as a list of strings with teh same leght as the number of polynomial varaible as the second input.

 ### Grobner bais functions